 What is imperfect?
 In ice-skating, it is one fall on the ice.
 In baseball, it is one strikeout.
 In school, it is one incorrect answer on a test.
 In God’s eyes, it is one sin.
-"Imperfect" . . . that would be me — unrighteous in my ways, never measuring up, not even on my best days.
+"Imperfect" . . . that would be me — unrighteous, never measuring up — not even on my best days.

-That is why I need Jesus.
-That is why I need the cross.
+This is why I need Jesus.
+This is why I need the cross.
 Jesus' perfection and my imperfection met there.
 Peter tells us about it:

 Peter describes The Great Exchange.
 He tells us about Jesus, the righteous one who perfectly conformed to God’s standards, suffering the wrath of God for sins.
 That little word for means "on behalf of."